Up arrow

-This sharp rise, recorded by the K-12 School Shooting Database, sends a clear message: school emergencies are no longer rare — they’re a growing national crisis.
-With that reality comes an urgent need for faster, more effective security and emergency response measures in U.S. schools.
+In 1970, there were 20 school shooting incidents in the U.S. By 2023, there were 349.
+The K-12 School Shooting Database makes it clear: school emergencies are no longer rare — they’re a growing national crisis.
+That reality demands faster, more effective emergency response in U.S. schools.

 One important advancement in school safety is Alyssa’s Law — legislation requiring silent panic alarms that connect directly to law enforcement.
 Designed to address threats like active shooter situations, the law helps ensure faster response times by giving schools a direct and discreet way to alert authorities.
 By enabling quicker intervention, it plays a critical role in protecting students and staff during emergencies.